portxchange/developer-documentation/sending-data/use-case-service-provider.md

 Service providers can send data about their planned and actual activities.
 It includes estimate and actual dates of the beginning end finishing the service and calncellation events.

-General overview of the PortXchange Push API can be found on [Getting started: Sending Data](/sending-data/index.md) page.
+General overview of the PortXchange Exchange API can be found on [Getting started: Sending Data](/sending-data/index.md) page.

 ## Event types